 ‘feeling at home in the universe.’
 With bodies composed of particles derived from the birth of stellar bodies and containing organs shaped by the workings of planets, eroding rock, and the action of the seas, it is hard not to see home everywhere.
 (2529)

-Most people, I think, will find it difficult to see home everywhere in the way that Shubin does.
-But after his skillful synthesis, separate descriptions of biology or the planet or the cosmos will probably seem less adequate as grand accounts of that home.
+Some readers may find it difficult to see home everywhere in the way that Shubin does.
+But his synthesis helps make separate descriptions of biology or the planet or the cosmos less adequate as grand accounts of that home.